-War of Rights is an app developed by Campfire Games.
+War of Rights is an application designed by Campfire Games.
 War of Rights was first published on .
-It is currently available on Steam.War of Rights is a multiplayer game set during the perilous days of the American Civil War, in the Maryland Campaign of September, 1862.
-Campfire Games is devoted to presenting the gruesome and glorious elements of the peri...
+War of Rights is available on the following platforms: Steam.War of Rights is a multiplayer game set during the perilous days of the American Civil War, in the Maryland Campaign of September, 1862.
+Campfire Games is devoted to presenting the gruesome...

 War of Rights Review

-War of Rights is an application developed by Campfire Games.
+War of Rights is an application created by Campfire Games.
 War of Rights was first published on .
-War of Rights is currently available on Steam.
+War of Rights is accessible for Steam.

 War of Rights is a multiplayer game set during the perilous days of the American Civil War, in the Maryland Campaign of September, 1862.
 Campfire Games is devoted to presenting the gruesome and glorious elements of the period, while maintaining the highest level of historical accuracy and realism as is possible with the wonders of CRYENGINE.